MedAouadhi/Polybot/README.md

 ## Telegram bot example
 ![TelegramBot](https://github.com/MedAouadhi/Polybot/blob/master/demo.gif)

+## Background
+The main driver for this project, was the simple idea, that I wanted to ssh to my workstation (installed in my home) from anywhere, **without paying for a static ip or a domain, and without using any 3rd party software**, I simply need the public ip address of my home network.

+Well the problem is that the ip address can change at any time, so I needed a software that is running locally in the network, which publishes the ip address whenever I ask it.

+Come social media bots! (just telegram for now).
+Because what is a better interface than a chat conversation in an app that I already use in my day to day life.
+With the bonus of adding more functionnality to the bot whenever suitable.

+I chose Rust as I am already on its learning journey, and I decided this is the perfect didactic exercise.
+I initially started this as a Telegram bot server, but then to further push my trait system understanding, I decided to abstract it more, to support multiple bots (in theory).

 ## Before you start
 - Make sure to forward the port 443 in the settings of your router or firewall.
 For my case I forwarded all incoming requests to the port 443 to my local 4443 port.